pickettbd/TANOS/README.md

 ## II.
 Installation Instructions
 This package is written in [Python](https://www.python.org).
 You must have a version of Python (v3.6+) that supports [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings).
-This package also depends on the following Python modules: sys, re, pkgutil, argparse, and pathlib, which are all included by default in most Python installations.
+This package also depends on the following Python modules: sys, re, pkgutil, argparse, and pathlib, which are all included in the Python Standard Library.
 Installation may be accomplished using pip like this:

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>`pip install tanos`